slab/quill/docs/docs/api/formatting.md

 ### removeFormat

 Removes all formatting and embeds within given range.
-Line formatting will be removed if the end of the line is included in the range.
+Line formatting will be removed if any part of the line is included in the range.
 The user's selection may not be preserved.
 [Source](/docs/api/#events) may be `"user"`, `"api"`, or `"silent"`.

 **Methods**